w33ladalah/google-places-scraper-cli/README.md

 # Google Place Scraper CLI

 The Pupetteer implementation to scrape places from Google Map and place reviews.
+It designed to run as command line application which run on any operating system.